cran/testCompareR/README.md

 results <- compareR(df)

 # interpret the results (optional)
-interpretR <- results
+interpretR(results)
 ```

-With two function calls you can calculate the test metrics, including the confidence intervals with the best coverage, a compare the test metrics using the hypothesis tests with the best asymptotic performance. `interpretR()` even provides a plain English summary of what your results mean in the console.
+With two function calls you can calculate the test metrics, including the confidence intervals with the best coverage, and compare the test metrics using the hypothesis tests with the best asymptotic performance. `interpretR()` even provides a plain English summary of what your results mean in the console.

 ### Additional functions